Case Study #5

 What this work demonstrates

-It also meant writing for an audience that wasn't buying anything — Give Lively's products were free.
-The persuasion task was getting nonprofit staff to invest time in a new tool, not money, which turns out to be harder in some ways.
+It also meant writing for an audience that wasn't buying anything.
+Give Lively's products were free, which meant the persuasion task was getting nonprofit staff to invest time in a new tool — and to trust that the freeness wasn't a catch.
+That turned out to be harder than selling.
 Trust had to come from clarity, examples, and documentation that actually worked.